1vishakhasingh/COVID-Portfolio-Project--Data-Exploration-/README.md

-# COVID Portfolio Project Data Exploration
+# COVID Portfolio Project Data Exploration Using SQL

 **With the help of this project we  will able to get following things:-**